 Of his latest book, The Brain’s Way of Healing, neuroscientist and neurologist V.S.
 Ramachandran,MD PHD has written it is, “Brilliant and highly original.
 Neurology used to be considered a depressing discipline with patients often displaying fascinating but essentially untreatable symptoms and disabilities.
 Drawing on the last three decades of research, Doidge challenges this view, using vivid portraits of patients and their physicians.
 The book is a treasure-trove of the author’s own deep insights and a clear bright light of optimism shines through every page.”

 Among other things, this book shows how energy, and bodily movements can be used to alter the plastic brain, non-invasively.
 It discusses the role of balance and posture and bodily therapies in a variety of disorders.
 Harvard Psychiatrist, John Ratey, MD wrote of the new work, that it is “Stunning….The Brain’s Way of Healing is another ground breaking book by Norman Doidge.
+His style keeps you going into the deep dark secrets of how the brain works…. his reframing of remarkable treatments that I had categorized as gimmicky left me fascinated and humbled.
+He brings a whole new level of insight into the body, brain, mind connection that will impact any reader.”

 Dr. Doidge has presented his work on five continents, at neuroscience institutes throughout the world, and the U.N., and the White House, and has produced 3 documentaries, showing people undergoing neuroplastic change.